ThePrankMonkey/grudge_tracker/README.md

 Ever forget why you are boycotting a company or pissed off with someone?
 This tool allows you to track why you are angry so you never forget.

+> “Forgive your enemies, but never forget their names.”
+>
+> –John F Kennedy

 ## Planned Features

 - [ ] Allow description and severity for grudges